Protecting Your Rights on Campus

 Challenges We Support

-You’ve been accused of cheating, online misconduct, or other policy violations and want to protect your record
+You’ve been accused of cheating, misconduct or other policy violations

 You need help drafting a written appeal or preparing key talking points